Vision Zero Road Safety Framework

 • I went to the information session and shared my feedback there but forgot to mention, there is a pretty active Facebook group called Regina Cathedral Neighbourhood that includes a lot of discussion on this and other safety topics that may be of value to City of Regina in informing the elected of public sentiment.

-Alyssa asked about 1 month ago
+Alyssa asked 6 months ago

 Thank you for coming to the information session to learn more on Vision Zero and the Community Safety Zone initative.
 We appreciate your feedback and bringing this Facebook group to our attention!